saudiwin/saudiwin.github.io/_posts/2017-01-10-how-we-know-who-we-are.md

 {% include_relative figure/us_evan/Figure_3.html %}

 Next we look at demographic factors.
 First, do people of varying incomes tend to cluster in certain categories?
+Answering this question is not straightforward, especially as we want to know how income clusters respondents along both dimensions, religion and politics.
+The best way is to plot each income category as a line on top of the respondents so that we can see how income divides our respondents along religion and politics.

-The chart below shows that income does not vary much along religious beliefs (the horizontal dimension), but rather mostly along the vertical dimension, political opinion.
+The chart below shows that the income lines do not divide the survey respondets along religious beliefs (the horizontal dimension), but rather mostly along the vertical dimension, political opinion.
 Again, this finding is not surprising given that wealthier people in the United States tend to be more conservative.
 It should be noted too, that these lines are just estimates--it is most likely that people in these income categories will fall in between these lines, but you can find plenty of respondents on the plot that don't fall into these neat buckets.
 What it does tell us is that, regardless of religious belief, wealthier people are more conservative.
 On the other hand, we don't know whether a wealthy person is necessarily more or less conservative when it comes to religion: there are both conservative and liberal wealthy believers.

 {::comment}
 ![plot of chunk regions](figure/regions-1.png)